Dawit-1621/Upside-down-image-detection-using-PyTorch/README.md

 ### Dataset
-* This Dataset is Derived from the Flickers Faces HQ Dataset
+* The dataset that we are using has been derived from the Flicker Faces HQ dataset.
 * This Dataset contains 20k images with 10k original and 10k Upside_Down images.
 Each Image has a size of 256 * 256.